Skip to main content

 Gamithromycin for Cattle

-Gamithromycin is used in cattle for Bovine respiratory disease (BRD), Not recommended, Not typically used in cats.
+Gamithromycin is used in cattle for Bovine respiratory disease (BRD).
 Routes documented in cattle: SC.
-ExoticRx tracks Gamithromycin dosing for cattle from primary veterinary literature; sign in to view the full rule set.
+A typical adult cattle weighs 250.00–900.00 kg.
+ExoticRx lists 1 cited dose rule for Gamithromycin in cattle, drawn from published veterinary references.
 Verify against current literature before clinical use.

 Trade names: Zactran